MrDWilson/Rocks/README.md

 # MobileGame

 ## Overview
-A simple space game, allowing you to navigate and avoid astroids.
-Score is recorded in seconds.
+A simple space game, allowing you to navigate, avoid and destroy astroids.

+BUG
+ - if you lock the phone on the game over screen, then unlock it, it vibrates again

 ### Contributers
 __Ryan Needham__ and __Danny Wilson__